speakeasy-api/openapi-directory/SDKs/amazonaws.com/ssm-incidents/2018-05-10/go/README.md

 * `CreateReplicationSet` - A replication set replicates and encrypts your data to the provided Regions with the provided KMS key.
 * `CreateResponsePlan` - Creates a response plan that automates the initial response to incidents.
 A response plan engages contacts, starts chat channel collaboration, and initiates runbooks at the beginning of an incident.
 * `CreateTimelineEvent` - Creates a custom timeline event on the incident details page of an incident record.
-Timeline events are automatically created by Incident Manager, marking key moment during an incident.
-You can create custom timeline events to mark important events that are automatically detected by Incident Manager.
+Incident Manager automatically creates timeline events that mark key moments during an incident.
+You can create custom timeline events to mark important events that Incident Manager can detect automatically.
 * `DeleteIncidentRecord` - Delete an incident record from Incident Manager.
 * `DeleteReplicationSet` - Deletes all Regions in your replication set.
 Deleting the replication set deletes all Incident Manager data.
 * `DeleteResourcePolicy` - Deletes the resource policy that Resource Access Manager uses to share your Incident Manager resource.